State and Local Policy Database

 Building Energy Code Compliance and EnforcementList All

 Raleigh does not staff any full-time employees solely dedicated to energy code enforcement.
 The city requires performance testing, plan reviews, and field inspections to verify code compliance.
-Raleigh offers upfront support via preliminary plan reviews prior to submission.
+Raleigh offers upfront support via preliminary plan reviews prior to submission and requires building code officials to complete energy code training

 Policies Targeting Existing BuildingsList All